Configuring Queryable Encryption

 Installation

-In addition to Django MongoDB Backend’s regular installation and configuration steps, Queryable Encryption has additional Python dependencies:
+In addition to Django MongoDB Backend’s regular installation and configuration steps, Queryable Encryption requires installing optional Python dependencies and the Automatic Encryption Shared Library.

 Configuring the DATABASES setting

-In addition to the database settings required to use Django MongoDB Backend, Queryable Encryption requires you to configure a separate encrypted database connection in your DATABASES setting.
+In addition to the database settings required to use Django MongoDB Backend, Queryable Encryption requires configuring a separate database connection that uses use PyMongo’s AutoEncryptionOpts.

 from pymongo.encryption_options import AutoEncryptionOpts